vestrel00/contacts-android/docs/other/convenience-functions.md

 These are blocking calls so you might want to do them outside the UI thread.

-> For more info, read [Execute work outside of the UI thread using coroutines](./../async/async-execution-coroutines.md).
+> ℹ️ For more info, read [Execute work outside of the UI thread using coroutines](./../async/async-execution-coroutines.md).

 ## Refresh Contact, RawContact, and Data references